 Are you planning on buying a used Mercedes-Benz?
 Knowledge is your best defense against buying a money pit machine.
 Finding the right Mercedes that will last “forever” takes time and research.
-Don’t just buy a Mercedes-Benz because the seller is letting it go very cheap.
-You need to decide if the car has been maintained, check the vehicle history report, and do a good inspection on the car.
+Don’t just buy a Mercedes-Benz because the seller lets it go cheaply.
+You need to decide if the car has been maintained, check the vehicle history report, and inspect the car well.

 Is it worth buying a 5, 10, or 15-year-old Mercedes-Benz?

 Luxury vehicles depreciate at a higher rate than economy cars.
 This fact makes them very appealing in the used car market.
 That’s why the initial purchase price of a used Mercedes-Benz is not your primary problem.
 Mercedes-Benz cars had a reputation for being able to run forever!
-The truth is that certain Mercedes-Benz engines and transmissions can still run “forever”.
-While others models and trims don’t live up to the Mercedes-Benz motto: “The best or nothing” Mercedes-Benz by no means are trouble-free cars like they used to be in the 80s and 90s.
-Well, even then they weren’t quite trouble-free but they were the cars that set the bar higher.
+The truth is that certain Mercedes-Benz engines and transmissions can still run “forever.”
+While other models and trims don’t live up to the Mercedes-Benz motto: “The best or nothing,” Mercedes-Benz by no means are trouble-free cars like they used to be in the 80s and 90s.
+Even then, they weren’t quite trouble-free, but they were the cars that set the bar higher.
 In recent years, Mercedes-Benz cars have advanced even more with sophisticated and cutting-edge technology.

 Before you buy a Mercedes, consider this.